Sustainability in Luxury Fashion: Top Brands and Their Sustainable Practices

 Why are Luxury Brands Embracing Sustainability?

-It’s a particularly damning statistic but the fashion industry accounts for the second-highest level of global pollution, behind only the oil industry.
-With consumers very much aware of this information, they want to see a clear process in how businesses are doing their fair share in order to try to help the planet and make the world a better place.
+It’s a particularly damning statistic, but the fashion industry accounts for the second-highest level of global pollution, behind only the oil industry.
+With consumers being very much aware of this information, they want to see a clear process in how businesses are doing their fair share in order to try to help the planet and make the world a better place.

 For Millennials and Generation Z consumers especially, this is a key concern.
 They represent a huge slice of the worldwide spending community and are driving 85% of global luxury sales growth.
 To connect with them in a sincere, meaningful manner, luxury brands have to understand values and align themselves with them.

-Studies indicate that 73% of Millennials are willing to spend more money on a product if it comes from a sustainable or socially conscious company whilst 81% expect brands to be transparent and actively talk about their sustainability impact.
+Studies indicate that 73% of millennials are willing to spend more money on a product if it comes from a sustainable or socially conscious company, whilst 81% expect brands to be transparent and actively talk about their sustainability impact.
 They are not shy of telling you what they want and what they don’t want, it’s up to you to listen and adapt.

 The Controversial Side of Fashion Sustainability